Photo of Brian Vega

 Brian Vega

 Brian started Counseling Solutions in 2005 and is a board certified Licensed Professional Counselor who is certified in Civil and Family Mediation and trained in EMDR techniques.
 Brian has supervised over 35 Provisionally Licensed Professional Counselors (PLPCs) for the state of Missouri, and he has been an instructor in the graduate counseling program at Missouri State University.
-In addition to couples and individual therapy, Brian offers anger management classes and facilitates groups for LGBTQ adults.
+In addition to couples and individual therapy, Brian offers anger management classes, group therapy, and assessments for Emotional Support Animal (ESA) letters.
 Brian works with all adults, but specializes in working with the following:

 • Couples needing help (unmarried, premarital, married, divorcing/divorced, open, poly-amorous, mixed-orientation)